copyrightexceptions/copyrightexceptions.eu/content/implementations/AT/info53j.md

 - works of art
 - works of visual art
 compensation:
--reasonable compensation required (can be collected only by collecting societies)
+- reasonable compensation required (can be collected only by collecting societies)
 attribution:
 - the source must always be clearly stated
 otherConditions: